MedTechChain/backend/CONTRIBUTING.md

 - `SecurityConfig.java`: A configuration class for some of the Spring Security components (such as SecurityFilterChain, AuthenticationProvider, AuthenticationManager, CorsConfigurationSource).
 In this class, authorization requirements are defined for the endpoints (e.g. some endpoints are only accessible for admin, others for both admin and researcher).

 `controllers`
+- `error`
+  - `ErrorResponse`: A custom class for error responses.
+  - `GlobalExceptionHandler`: A class for global exception handling.
 - `ApiEndpoints`: A class that contains all supported API endpoints, so that they can be accessed from all places (for easy reference and modification).
 - `UserController.java`: A controller class that provides API endpoints for managing users and interacts with the AuthenticationService class.
 For the full API documentation, see [docs/](docs/) directory.
 Possible operations are:
   - **POST** `/api/users/login` (accessible for all)